FriedScholvinck/RoomMate/REPORT.md

 links to files!!!

 ## Short description
 RoomMate is an iPhone application for students.
-It contains a simple, weekly cleaning schedule and the functionality to keep a beer drinking system up to date.
+It contains a simple, weekly shifting cleaning schedule and the functionality to keep a beer drinking system up to date.

 ## Technical design